box/developer.box.com/guides/events/shield-alert-events.md

 ### Suspicious locations alert

-A suspicious locations alert is produced when an account within the enterprise is been accessed from a suspicious location.
+A suspicious locations alert is produced when when Shield detects a user accessing content from an unusual, excluded geographic location, or 'host' IP address.
 It can be identified by the `Suspicious Locations` value within `additional_details.shield_alert.rule_category`.

-The `additional_details` payload will provide the following details.
+The `additional_details` payload will provide the following details:

 ```js
 "additional_details":{